Smiley, Texas

 Smiley is a city in Gonzales County, Texas, United States.
-The population was 475 at the 2020 census, down from 549 at the 2010 census.
-Smiley was established in the early 1870s, when trader and sheepherder John Smiley settled by a long narrow lake that became known as Smiley's, Smileys, or Smiley Lake.
+Its population was 475 at the 2020 census, down from 549 at the 2010 census.
+Smiley was established in the early 1870s, when trader and sheepherder John Smiley settled by a long, narrow lake that became known as Smiley's, Smileys, or Smiley Lake.

 The city is served by the Nixon-Smiley Consolidated Independent School District.

 Geography

 Smiley is located in southern Gonzales County.
 U.S. Route 87 passes through the center of town, leading west 8 mi to Nixon and southeast 11 mi to Westhoff.
 Gonzales, the county seat, is 21 mi to the northeast, and San Antonio is 60 mi to the west.

 According to the United States Census Bureau, Smiley has a total area of 1.3 km2, all land.